-Cumberland County Community Development housing rehabilitation staff will continue to receive training to implement lead-based paint safe work practices.
-Actions taken include implementation of lead-based paint hazard reduction measures as part of our housing rehabilitation program to comply with 24 CFR 35; contractors who rehabilitate homes built prior to 1978 are required to attend Safe Work Practices training for lead-based paint; staff persons are trained in the new HUD/EPA regulations that require contractors to use safe work practices to mitigate lead-based paint hazards in private homes and childcare centers; and distribution of the brochure to all housing rehabilitation program applicants on the hazards of lead-based paint ("The Lead-Safe Certified Guide To Renovate Right").
+The Community Development Department's housing rehabilitation staff will continue to receive training to implement leadbased paint safe work practices.
+Actions taken include implementation of lead-based paint hazard reduction measures as part of our housing rehabilitation program to comply with 24 CFR 35; contractors who rehabilitate homes built prior to 1978 are required to attend Safe Work Practices training for lead-based paint; staff persons are trained in the new HUD/EPA regulations that require contractors to use safe work practices to mitigate lead-based paint hazards in private homes and childcare centers; and distribution of the brochure to all housing rehabilitation program applicants on the hazards of leadbased paint ("The Lead-Safe Certified Guide To Renovate Right").